 Mantids come in a huge range of sizes, shapes, and colors.
 Some look like twigs (and use this as camouflage), some resemble crumpled dead leaves, and others have brightly colored and delicate features that make them look like blossoms.
 They also come from a variety of mostly tropical climates.
-However, all mantids are carnivores, feeding mainly on other insects and spiders; some of the larger mantids may even eat small amphibians and reptiles.
+All mantids are carnivores, feeding mainly on other insects and spiders; some of the larger mantids may even eat small amphibians and reptiles.

-Housing a Praying Mantis
+Housing the Praying Mantis

 Use a substrate of an inch or two of soil, peat, peat or soil mixed with sand, or vermiculite in the bottom of the tank for a pet praying mantis.
 This will help retain moisture.
 Provide several twigs that reach almost to the top of the tank as the mantid will need space to hang from a twig for molting.
 Live potted plants or artificial plants can be used too, but make sure not to overcrowd the tank.
-Your praying mantis will need space to move about, hunt and molt.
+Your praying mantis will need space to move about, hunt, and molt.

-Humidity and Water
+Food and Water

 Provide a variety of feeder insects should for your praying mantis.
 The best way to make sure nutritional needs are met is to feed a number of different kinds of prey: fruit flies and aphids for nymphs, instars and smaller mantids, and a variety of flying insects such as moths, fruit flies, and house flies along with an occasional cricket or mealworm for larger ones.
 Gut load the prey by feeding it a vitamin enriched food which will be passed on to the mantis.

 For drinking water, use a small, shallow water dish containing pebbles or a piece of sea sponge to prevent drowning.
 This water will also provide a humidity boost.
 Most mantids will get their water intake by drinking water droplets off vegetation provided by misting, though some may use the water dish.
 Be careful that the humidity does not get too high.